cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 WARNING: We could not find your USB reader in the list of known readers
 ```

 This command will take a minute to complete.
-The warning occurs as your reader may be too new and we do not have it in our database of recognized redear.
+The warning occurs as your reader may be too new and we do not have it in our database of recognized readers.
 As long as you see `Removable Media` and `GENERIC STORAGE DEVICE` it will be fine.

 Record the disk for the SDCard.
 In this case, it is `4`.

 > Note we omit some output of `cms burn info` for clarity.

-On windows it will not autodetect the SSID, wifi password,  locale, and country of your laptop.
-Hence you have to specify it as a parameter.
+On windows it will not autodetect the SSID, wifi password,  locale, or country of your laptop.
+Hence you have to specify these as parameters.
 The timezone parameter should include hyphens in place of forward slashes (Ex. use "America-Indiana-Indianapolis" for "America/Indiana/Indianapolis")

 ```bash
 (ENV3) you@yourlaptop $ cms burn raspberry "red,red0[1-4]" --password=myloginpassword --disk=4 --new --locale=en_US.UTF-8 --timezone="America-Indiana-Indianapolis" --ssid=NETWORK --wifipassword=mywifipassword